Thank you for visiting First Bank.

 You are now leaving our website and entering a website hosted by another party.
 Please be advised that by continuing you will no longer be subject to the protection of our privacy and security policies.
 First Bank does not guarantee the experience and content accuracy of the new website you will visit.

-First Bank has partnered with the Greater St. Louis Honor Flight (GSLHF) and the St. Louis Blues for “First Bank’s Tribute to the Greatest Generation.”
+First Bank partnered with the Greater St. Louis Honor Flight (GSLHF) and the St. Louis Blues for “First Bank’s Tribute to the Greatest Generation.”
 GSLHF honors St. Louis area veterans’ service to our country by providing an all-inclusive trip to Washington, DC to visit the memorials built in their honor.

+Through the 2017-2018 season, we paid tribute to a different veteran each month.
+The veterans were proudly introduced to cheering fans.
 Our goal is to not only honor these veterans but to raise awareness of the Honor Flight program.

 First Bank is pleased to salute World War II and Korean War Veteran Laurence Lumpe (Private 1st Class, US Army) in First Bank’s Tribute to the Greatest Generation.
 Mr. Lumpe was assigned to the American Graves Registration and was sent to what is now Florence, Italy.
 It was his job to exhume bodies and to try to find evidence to identify fallen soldiers so their families could be notified.
 He also investigated plane crashes.